Fiserv/AccessOne/docs/getting-started/setup-tenant/deploy-tenant.md

 > Recommended : To complete following steps before proceeding to deployment process.

-* Tenant Creation
-* Tenant Registeration
+    * Tenant Setup
     * Tenant Repository Setup

 Now, developer is ready to deploy your tenant application.
 Developer can delpoy application in any open cloud server.
 Here we are providing example for new application deployment within IBM cloud with OpenShift Cluster.

 ## Deployment checklist

-    Installed and Running OpenShift cluster on cloud Server
+   * Installed and Running OpenShift cluster on cloud Server
+   * SSH Setup completed to access application code from repository
+   * SSH Private Key generated

 ## Recommended guidelines for deployment with Fiserv Dev Portal

-Here are the following steps to integrate your new tenant server within OpenShift cluster.
+Here are the following steps to integrate your new tenant application within OpenShift cluster.

 ## Step 1: Login to IBM OpenShift cluster

-Once developer navigate to Home page of OpenShift.
-Please select your running cluster.
+Developer can access [IBM Cloud](https://cloud.ibm.com/login) to navigate to Home page of OpenShift.

-Example: \<new-running-cluster>
+Select your active cluster.
+Example: `<new-running-cluster>`

 ## Step 2: Click 'OpenShift web console' link as shown below